kvalge/job-fit-assesment-app/README.md

-# Vibe Coding Project of Job Fit Assessment App
+# Job Fit Assessment App
+The vibe coding project with Cursor.
+Models: gpt-5, claude-4-sonnet.

 A FastAPI-based web application that uses Hugging Face models to analyze how well a user's CV and cover letter match a job posting.